Ibe-Donald/Revolution-of-Supply-Chain-with-SQL-Driven-Inventory-Optimization/README.md

 Role of Promotions in Sales
 ---
-By analyzing the impact of promotions on sales, we discovered that promotions significantly contributed to the increase in sales across different product categories.
+By analyzing the impact of promotions on sales, I discovered that promotions significantly contributed to the increase in sales across different product categories.
 This insight can guide future promotional strategies.

 Revenue Generation by Product Category
 ---